sudopluto/learning-how-to-live/age-20.md

       - memorized LBL algorithm
     - sort of mastered the thumb-around
 - beliefs
-  - life is a game
+  - life is a game, don't be afraid of messing around to learn the mechanics
-  - exploring meditation / spirituality
-  - some personal truths:
+    - also its very hard to hit a true "game over" in this day and age
+    - it's okay just to play the game, instead of having a concrete goal you are trying to acheive
-    - you don't have to die on this hill
+  - you don't have to die on this hill / there is no need to try and prove anything
+    - in that vein, no need to think so hard about what others think of you
+      - all it does is screw up your life
+        - do things to make other's happy, even though they actually don't want it
+        - your life ends up being an act, and it's annoying not to be honest with yourself
+  - nothing beautiful can last forever
+      - instead of trying to capture it an keep it forever, just experience and cherish it
+      - if you want to experience it again, then just recreate it
   - most people are trying to do what is right
+    - but most people are also just looking out for themselves
   - there is no answer / correct path in life
 - exercise
   - starting bodyweight progressions
   - informal yoga